ArtilleryZ/Artificial_Life_Final_Project/README.md

 Without a well-structured frame, it is a little bit tricky to have the code implemented, and the result would probably not meet the quality of projects from last year.

 Instead of using a Genetic algorithm, which is specially designed for evolution, or Reinforcement learning, which can use large training time for better results, I am using a 4 hidden-layer neural network to have the algorithm evolved.
 Since it is not specifically designed for evolution, the result will largely depend on tunning and initialization status.
+Additionally, it will get stuck in the local minima, which will stop the evolution process.

 # Sample Result